angeleneleow/GFET/README.rst

 Getting Started
 ---------------
-This tool only works for Windows users. (blame Geosoft) Choose a preferred IDE to run your notebook.
+This tool only works for Windows users.
+Choose a preferred IDE to run your notebook.
 I'm using Visual Studio Code.
 If you do not already have python installed, we recommend downloading and installing it locally **without Anaconda**.
 Install Geosoft Viewer for the Geosoft API to work (gxpy).